How to view and disable startup programs from Windows 10's Task Manager

 Clicking or tapping on a column's header reorders the list in Startup by the values displayed in that column.
 While having all columns enabled might seem like a good idea, it is best to only select the columns displaying the information you need, to avoid cluttering the Task Manager.

-A field named "Last BIOS time:" is displayed in the top right corner of the Startup tab, followed by a figure.
+A field named "Last BIOS time:" is displayed in the top right corner of the Startup tab, followed by a time value.
 The purpose of this field is to tell you how long it took to load the BIOS or, more precisely, the amount of time between pressing the Power button on your device and seeing the screen that indicates that Windows 10 is loading.

 How to disable startup programs from Windows 10's Task Manager